Savers should be warned about potential pitfalls of Lifetime Isas, MPs say

 People withdrawing money from a Lisa for any other reason face a 25 per cent withdrawal charge, and can end up with less money than they put in.

-The report said: “The withdrawal charge of 25% is applied to unauthorised withdrawals, causing Lisa holders to lose the Government bonuses that they have received, plus 6.25 per cent of their own contributions.
+The report said: “The withdrawal charge of 25 per cent is applied to unauthorised withdrawals, causing Lisa holders to lose the Government bonuses that they have received, plus 6.25% of their own contributions.

 There are also restrictions on when Lisas can be used to buy a first home, including that the property must cost £450,000 or less.